microsoft/azure-health-data-services-toolkit/docs/concepts.md

 - **Channel:** Used to output data in a pipeline to an external system actor (ESA).
 This is usually an Azure service (like Storage, Event Hub, and/or Service Bus).
 - **Binding:** The target service for a custom operation (usually a FHIR service).
 This can be null for custom operations that don't need to have a destination.

-Pipeline Overview |  Input/Output Section of Pipeline :-------------------------:|:-------------------------:
+Custom Operation/Pipeline Overview |  Input/Output Section of Pipeline
+:-------------------------:|:-------------------------:
 ![Pipeline overview](./images/pipeline.png)  | ![Pipeline input output](./images/pipeline-input-output.png)